 - Nikkor 200 mm f/4 AI

 - Nikon CLS and SU-800

 - Mountain Stream & Long Exposures (the only non-review article in the top 5)

 The least interest in the visitors to my site seems to be in the ones listed below (which interestingly were well received by seasoned photographers) –

 - Facts about Nikon (which you did not know, or did you?)
 (Not everyone is a history fan)

 This was indeed surprising for me.
 Analysis reveals that the articles that I write are not for the masses but for a few passionate photographers.
 These articles were read by those whom I consider being really good at photography.

 Getting more traffic

 I have read that there are ways how websites get ranked and how search engines find them.
-Search engine optimization is the hot topic among web-developers.
-For photographers like me, going into that much of depth is exhaustive.
+Search engine optimization is a hot topic among web-developers.
+For photographers like me, going into that much depth is exhaustive.
 I would rather continue to write what I like and how I like and let the search engines automatically gather the required information.

 Here is a list of some tips that I got to increase the website traffic –